HakamNa/HakamNa/README.md

 Along with my technical skills, I possess excellent communication and social skills, as well as leadership experience through leading and volunteering in school projects.
 Fluent in Arabic, English, and Hebrew.

 I am excited to bring my knowledge and enthusiasm to a dynamic team that values collaboration, creativity, and innovation in solving complex problems.

+### Talking about Personal Stuffs:

+- 🎓 Currently pursuing my B.Sc. in Software Engineering at Azrieli Academic College of Engineering, Jerusalem.
+- 💻 Skilled in Python, C++, and Java, with a strong grasp of data structures and algorithms.
+- 🔍 Always eager to solve problems and apply my analytical thinking to build efficient software solutions.
+- 📊 Familiar with data analysis tools and libraries like Pandas, Numpy, and Scikit-Learn.
+- 🌐 Constantly expanding my knowledge in GIS, DevOps, Machine Learning, Image Processing, AWS DBMS, and Flutter.